-Indoor storage preserves hay bale quality and color.
-We recommend storage inside a pole building or steel barn with good ventilation and zero traces of leakage.
-Indoor storage protects the hay from direct sunlight.
-Sunrays deplete the hay of nutrients, such as protein and vitamin A.
+Indoor storage maintains the hay’s quality and color.
+We suggest storage inside a pole building with adequate ventilation and minimal traces of leakage.
+Indoor storage also safeguards the hay from direct UV rays.
+Sunrays deplete the hay of vitamins and macronutrients, such as protein and vitamin A.

-Also, hay bales are flammable, so the building should ideally be constructed from fire-proof material.
-Our optional features also include vents and windows for optimal air flow.
+Also, hay bales are flammable, so the storage facility should ideally be made from fire-proof material.
+Our optional features include vents and windows for maximum airflow.

 2. Let the Hay “Breathe”